davetron5000/ruby-style/README.md

 class ActiveRecord::Base
 end

-# Good; using the class witihout its namespaced module doesn't
-# remove any clarity
+# Good; using the class without its namespaced module doesn't remove any clarity
 class Gateway::BraintreeGateway
 end
 ```